MichaelIsrael/Aureliano/README.md

 Aureliano was created as a generic framework to automate some development tasks, with a main thought in mind; easy extensibility.

 ## Main Features
-* New commands can be created quickly by creating a new drived class of `BaseCommand`.
+* New commands can be quickly added by creating a new drived class of `BaseCommand`.
 See [How to write new commands](#how-to-write-new-commands) for more info.
 * Commands' file can be used to run the same series of commands several times.
 * Multiline commands to invoke the same command with different parameters:
-  * Can be very useful one the command would unnecessarily execute the same initialization code every time you invoke.
-(Like connecting to a server or initalizing the environment)
+  * Can be very useful when the command would unnecessarily execute the same initialization code every time you invoke it.
+(Like connecting to a server or initalizing an environment)
   * Single and multiline comments are also supported.

 ## How to invoke
-The best starting point would be `$Aureliano -h` Aureliano can be invoked with one command at a time (-r), with a commands' file (-f) or in an interactive mode.
+The best starting point would be `$Aureliano -h`.
+Aureliano can be invoked with one command at a time (-r), with a commands' file (-f) or in an interactive mode.

 A test command is also present, well, obviously for testing.
 This is the one used in the following examples.